 Nancy Allen: [Peter Weller] brought a soul and a heartbeat to that character.
 You don't even see his eyes, when you're even looking at him it's just this little visor.
 You can feel the character through all of that.
 (AMC Special)

-Soon after we see even more of his character, when he grabs a guy in a very painful way - this time, by the hair.
+Soon afterwards, we see even more of his character, when he grabs a guy in a very painful way - this time, by the hair.
 "Let's talk"

 He also doesn't take crap from anyone and throws the suspect against obstacles, leaving his face badly damaged and cut.

-or when he sees his own photo with the "Deceased" written across it and there's many more examples.
-We see him sad and depressed.
-We also see him visibly making a physical effort to lift heavy things, like when he's taking the debris off of himself after killing Clarence,
+We also see him visibly making a physical effort to lift heavy things, like when he's taking the debris off of himself after killing Clarence, when he fights with ED-209,

 We also see him visibly exhausted and hurting